Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 Don’t Spend Money You Don’t Have

 A significant part of budgeting is ensuring you don’t spend money you don’t have.
-Stop using your credit card to pay for your wants.
+Stop using your credit card to pay for wants.
 Leave the credit cards at home when you go shopping or out to dinner, and only use money that you have budgeted explicitly for these fun activities.

 Unfortunately, financial emergencies happen.
 Life can be difficult sometimes, and in those times, it’s okay to rely on credit to pay for things you need if your emergency fund isn’t enough.
-Credit cards can be life savers in these situations.
+Credit cards can be lifesavers in these situations.

-However, what you shouldn’t do is buy something with credit just because you want it.
 Recognize wants versus needs, and ensure it’s a need before using credit.

 3. Increase your Income

-You can either increase your income by improving your skills and getting a better job or through a side job.
+You can increase your income by improving your skills and getting a better job, or through a side job.
 I love the idea of a side gig because it gives you more control over your income.
 If you aren’t sure how to start, I recommend Launch Your Side Hustle – a comprehensive course that teaches you everything you need to know about it.

 Personal Responsibility vs. Progressive Policies